 As a public water system, the City's water treatment facility operates under a permit from DNR and must comply with rigorous drinking water standards.
-The City is in full compliance with its permit requirements.
+The City is in compliance with permit requirements.

 OTHER MATTERS AFFECTING THE CITY AND THE SYSTEM